Erotic art in Pompeii and Herculaneum: Priapus

+A statuette of Priapus in the House of the Vettii in Pompeii is from a small cubicle leading off from the kitchen.
+It is thought the statue used to be placed in the garden and was used as a fountain.
+A hole runs through its phallus allowing it to spurt like a fountain.
+Also in this room where the statue was located were erotic paintings.

 Brothels

-It is unclear whether the images on the walls were advertisements for the services offered or merely intended to heighten the pleasure of the visitors.
+It is unclear whether the images on the walls were advertisements for the services offered, or if they were merely intended to heighten the pleasure of the visitors.
 As previously mentioned, some of the paintings and frescoes became immediately famous because they represented erotic, sometimes explicit, sexual scenes.

-One of the most curious buildings recovered was in fact a Lupanar (brothel), which had many erotic paintings and graffiti inside.
-The erotic paintings seem to present an idealised vision of sex at odds with the reality of the function of the lupanar.
-The Lupanare had 10 rooms (cubicula, 5 per floor), a balcony, and a latrina.
-It was not the only brothel.
-The town seems to have been oriented to a warm consideration of sensual matters: on a wall of the Basilica (sort of a civil tribunal, thus frequented by many Roman tourists and travelers), an immortal inscription tells the foreigner: If anyone is looking for some tender love in this town, keep in mind that here all the girls are very friendly (loose translation).
+One of the most curious buildings recovered was the Lupanar, a brothel, which had many erotic paintings and graffiti inside.
+The erotic paintings seem to present an idealised vision of sex, at odds with reality.
+The Lupanar had 10 rooms (cubicula), 5 per floor; a balcony; and a latrina.
+There is no proof that the rooms in the brothel were reserved for specific sexual acts to be performed within them.
+In 1995, Andrew Wallace-Hadrill determined that the Lupanar possessed three elements characteristic of ancient brothels: raised stone areas that could be used as beds for performing sexual favors, erotic art, and erotic graffiti.

+The Lupanar is not the only brothel in Pompeii, though it is the most famous and the first officially discovered.
+The town seems to have been oriented to a warm consideration of sensual matters: on a wall of the Basilica (sort of a civil tribunal, thus frequented by many Roman tourists and travelers), a piece of graffiti tells the foreigner: If anyone is looking for some tender love in this town, keep in mind that here all the girls are very friendly (loose translation).
 Other inscriptions reveal some pricing information for various services: Athenais 2 As, Sabina 2 As (CIL IV, 4150), The house slave Logas, 8 As (CIL IV, 5203) or Maritimus licks your vulva for 4 As.
 He is ready to serve virgins as well.
 (CIL IV, 8940).
 The amounts vary from one to two asses up to several sesterces.
-In the lower price range the service was not more expensive than a loaf of bread.
+In the lower price range, the service was not more expensive than a loaf of bread.

-Prostitution was relatively inexpensive for the Roman male but it is important to note that even a low priced prostitute earned more than three times the wages of an unskilled urban labourer.
-However, it was unlikely a freed woman would enter the profession in hopes for wealth because most women declined in their economic status and standard of living due to demands on their appearance as well as their health.

-Prostitution was overwhelmingly an urban creation.
-Within the brothel it is said prostitutes worked in a small room usually with an entrance marked by a patchwork curtain.
-Sometimes the woman's name and price would be placed above her door.
-Sex was generally the cheapest in Pompeii, compared to other parts of the Empire.
-All services were paid for with cash.